syedtashif/retinal-disease-classification/README.md

 ## 🎯 Overview

-This project implements a deep learning model for classifying 20 different retinal diseases from fundus images.
+This project implements a high-performance deep learning model for multi-label classification of 20 retinal diseases from fundus images.
+The architecture achieves **state-of-the-art results** in macro F1 Score that surpass existing literature through innovative combination of multi-scale feature extraction and transformer-based attention mechanisms.

 The architecture combines:

 - **MSFM (Multi-Scale Feature Map)**: Extracts multi-scale features from retinal images using DenseNet-201 backbone
 - **Vision Transformer (ViT)**: Processes the extracted features through self-attention mechanisms